NVIDIA/cutlass/media/docs/efficient_gemm.md

 ### Threadblock-level GEMM

 Each threadblock computes its portion of the output GEMM by iteratively loading tiles of input matrices and computing an accumulated matrix product.
-At the threadblock level, data is loaded from global memory.
+At the threadblock level, data are loaded from global memory.
 The blocking strategy in general is key to achieving efficiency.
-However, there are multiple conflicting goals that a programmer aims to achieve to strike a reasonable compromise.
+However, the programmer must balance multiple conflicting goals.
 A larger threadblock means fewer fetches from global memory, thereby ensuring that DRAM bandwidth does not become a bottleneck.
 However, large threadblock tiles may not match the dimensions of the problem well.
 If either the GEMM _M_ or _N_ dimension is small, some threads within the threadblock may not perform meaningful work, as the threadblock may be partially outside the bounds of the problem.
-If both _M_ and _N_ are small while _K_ is large, this scheme may launch relatively few threadblocks and fail to fully utilize all multiprocessors within the GPU.
+If both _M_ and _N_ are small while _K_ is large, this scheme may launch relatively few threadblocks and fail to make full use of all multiprocessors within the GPU.
 Strategies to optimize performance for this case are described in the section [Parallelized Reductions](efficient_gemm.md#parallelized-reductions) which partition the GEMM K dimension across multiple threadblocks or multiple warps.
-These compute matrix products in parallel which is then reduced to compute the result.
+These compute matrix products in parallel; the products are then reduced to compute the result.

 In CUTLASS, the dimensions of the threadblock tile are specified as `ThreadblockShape::{kM, kN, kK}` and may be tuned to specialize the GEMM computation for the target processor and dimensions of